thiagokokada/retrobreaker/README.md

 	+ *Gray bricks*: this is almost the same as the White brick, but needs two hits instead of one to break;
 	+ *Green bricks*: this bricks moves horizontally if there isn't any obstacle.
 Try to break this brick before breaking his neighborhood, this will make things easier.
 - **Random generated levels with different difficult settings**: there are three different difficult settings (*Easy*, *Normal* and *Hard*; except for *Can't die* that exist mostly for debugging purposes, since you can't score); each difficult has a different number of stock lives, hit score, max score multiplier, ball speed and generates a random level with the number of special bricks according to a probability:
-	+ *Easy*: the player starts with 3 stock lives, each hit has a base score of 50, the maximum score multiplier is 4x, the ball speed is slow, there is 15% of probability to appears both grey and red bricks and no probability to appear green bricks;
+	+ *Easy*: the player starts with 3 stock lives, when you finish the game each extra live gives you 2500 bonus points, each hit has a base score of 50, the maximum score multiplier is 4x, the ball speed is slow, there is 15% of probability to appears both grey and red bricks and no probability to appear green bricks;
-	+ *Normal*: the player starts with 2 stock lives, each hit has a base score of 100, the maximum score multiplier is 8x, the ball speed is normal (or 1.5x faster than on *Easy* difficult), there is 25% of probability to appear grey bricks, 10% to red bricks and 5% probability to appear green bricks;
+	+ *Normal*: the player starts with 2 stock lives, when you finish the game each extra live gives you 5000 bonus points, each hit has a base score of 100, the maximum score multiplier is 8x, the ball speed is normal (or 1.5x faster than on *Easy* difficult), there is 25% of probability to appear grey bricks, 10% to red bricks and 5% probability to appear green bricks;
-	+ *Hard*: the player starts with 1 stock lives, each hit has a base score of 150, the maximum score multiplier is 16x, the ball speed is fast (or 2x faster than on *Easy* difficult), there is 35% of probability to appear grey bricks, 5% to red bricks and 10% probability to appear green bricks.
+	+ *Hard*: the player starts with 1 stock lives, when you finish the game each extra live gives you 15000 bonus points, each hit has a base score of 150, the maximum score multiplier is 16x, the ball speed is fast (or 2x faster than on *Easy* difficult), there is 35% of probability to appear grey bricks, 5% to red bricks and 10% probability to appear green bricks, while the green bricks itself moves faster.

 This game has pretty simple mechanics, like the original game.
 If you feel even a little bit of nostalgia, our objective was completed.